russomi-labs/gcloud-data-notes/README.md

 ### Testing DAGs

 Google Composer is based on airflow.
 All operators, etc, they re-contribute back to airflow.

 The only issue is there is no Repo or tag or anything that allows you to pull down Composer’s version of airflow.
 They have some from airflow 1.9, some from 1.10 some from the master branch.
 Composer is currently in 1.9 but has released 1.10 for beta.
 We are using the 1.9 right now.

-Because of this, we use their ‘base’ Docker image for testing our dags.
+Because of this, use their ‘base’ Docker image for testing DAGs.
 We build off of that and run tests.

 #### What to Verify
 * Validity and Integrity of the dag